Supreme Court Judicial District 4

 The Cheyenne and Arapaho Tribes of Oklahoma adopted her on Labor Day, 1984 on tribal ground in Colony, Oklahoma.

 Justice Kauger, the Senior Justice of the Court, served as Chief Justice of the Supreme Court from January 1997 to January of 1999.
-The OSCN network was established during her tenure as Chief Justice with the help of Justice Jim Watt, and Grey Satterfield.
+The OSCN network was established during her tenure as Chief Justice with the help of Justice Joseph Watt, and Grey Satterfield.
 Kevin King, and a group of interns began it in the Supreme Court copyroom.
 During that time she was responsible for initiating neutral and parallel citations to the OSCN network of Oklahoma cases 03 Law Library Journal 331 (2011).
 She also initiated the Blue Ribbon Baker Commission to evaluate judicial performance.
 At the direction of then Chief Justice Marion Opala, Kauger and her staff developed and published the first Court brochure and continued to do so until 2017.
 She is the last Justice to address the Joint Session of the Legislature.
 The speech jump started the building of a separate Supreme Court building that she envisioned for decades, along with Marvin Emerson Executive Director OBA and Willie Paul OBA President, to convert the Wiley Post building occupied by the Oklahoma Historical Society into the Court building.
 The vision was accomplished on June 14, 2011, when after 30 years, and 3 bond issues, she and her staff moved into the Oklahoma Judicial Center.
 The art of the judicial center is designed to reflect the history of the State of Oklahoma and the Judiciary of Oklahoma.

 She is immensely proud of her staff.
 Trailblazer, Vanessa Hines Traylor, was the first African American administrative assistant at the Supreme Court, where she served for 28 years.
 Kyle Shifflett will celebrate 30 years with Justice Kauger in 2023.
 He also was a member of the Judicial Center Building and Arts committees.
 He also helped Kauger select and place all of the artwork in the building.
 Julie Rorie has coordinated The Sovereignty Symposium for 30 years, and has worked for the court for 42 years.
 Beth Lott joined Justice Kauger in 2020 as her administrative assistant and retired in 2024.